 This cohort study reports that while the overall survival rate of patients with SS is high, survival probability is lower in patients with associated CHDs and in patients with pulmonary hypertension.
 Surgical repair is indicated in symptomatic patients and in those with significantly increased pulmonary blood flow.
 Asymptomatic patients should have comprehensive hemodynamic evaluation, and surgical redirection should be considered only when the scimitar drainage causes considerable pulmonary overload (Qp:Qs > 1.5:1).
 Continuous clinical and noninvasive monitoring (with magnetic resonance imaging) is indicated to identify clinical or physiological changes in order to administer timely treatment and to check postoperative outcomes.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Pulmonary Hypertension, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Magnetic Resonance Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Pulmonary Hypertension, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Magnetic Resonance Imaging

 Keywords: Cardiac Surgical Procedures, Constriction, Pathologic, Coronary Stenosis, Heart Defects, Congenital, Hemodynamics, Hypertension, Pulmonary, Magnetic Resonance Imaging, Scimitar Syndrome, Survival Rate